paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-012-gift-tax.md

 **(c) Disallowance of deductions in certain cases**

-(1) No deduction shall be allowed under this section for a gift to of 11 So in original.
-Probably should be “or”. for the use of an organization or trust described in section 508(d) or 4948(c)(4) subject to the conditions specified in such sections.
+(1) No deduction shall be allowed under this section for a gift to or for the use of an organization or trust described in section 508(d) or 4948(c)(4) subject to the conditions specified in such sections.

 (2) Where a donor transfers an interest in property (other than an interest described in section 170(f)(3)(B)) to a person, or for a use, described in subsection (a) or (b) and an interest in the same property is retained by the donor, or is transferred or has been transferred (for less than an adequate and full consideration in money or money’s worth) from the donor to a person, or for a use, not described in subsection (a) or (b), no deduction shall be allowed under this section for the interest which is, or has been transferred to the person, or for the use, described in subsection (a) or (b), unless—